tkurtbond/tkurtbond.github.io/posts/2023/02/03/overcoming-rests-limited-table-control-by-including-raw-groff-tbl.rst

 features that ConTexT has and :app:`pandoc`’s groff -ms output doesn’t have.)

-I’ve already written the character formatting program (named besm-rst, originally enough) so that it can output the table version or a terse version where the different sections are in normal paragraphs, which is useful because it is much more compact.
+I’ve already written the character formatting program (named :command:`besm-rst`, originally enough) so that it can output the table version or a terse version where the different sections are in normal paragraphs, which is useful because it is much more compact.
 Adding a version that outputs :app:`reST` with tables expressed as an :app:`reST` ``.. raw:: ms`` block that contains the table sections as :app:`groff -ms` :app:`tbl` source would just be writing another version of the output routine, selectable with a command line option.

 The original output routine to produce :app:`reST` grid tables and its support procedures were 315 lines.
 The second output routine to